CS4600-Final/Final-Project/README.md

 python main.py

-which will prompt the user to enter their usernmae for the system following the promptsa to login, you can then selct an option for the system to do ranging from key generation, sending and receiving messages, and deleting all information related to the account
+which will prompt the user to enter their username for the system.
+Following these login prompts, you can then selct an option for the system to do ranging from key generation, sending and receiving messages, and deleting all information related to the account